 Microsoft almost own the market, there is some competition, but it is not significant.
 New products like Google Sheets with modern scripting language allowing automation encouraged Microsoft to introduce Online Excel.
 Now Microsoft is extending Excel with Power BI which is a cloud-based business analytics service.

 It seems that Excel will be with us for a while…

 One must admit, it has been quite a story, and yet we presented almost four decades on a couple of pages.
 The story of each company and its product can be largely extended.
 However, the overall conclusion is that you may have a very good idea, you may create a very good program, even a killer app, but that does not mean you will win and lead the market for good.
 Microsoft’s Excel dominates the market mostly because after poor Multiplan with the nongraphical interface, they decided to gamble and to release an electronic spreadsheet with a graphical interface.
 First, for Apple Macintosh (1985) and later for Windows 2.0 (1987), both received very good reviews and was ranked higher than Lotus 1–2–3.
 By the time competition was able to catch up with Microsoft’s Excel, improved Excel gained popularity significantly.
 Surely, Windows 3.0 contributed to this success greatly.
 However, it may turn out differently if Lotus and Borland would not wait so long, GUI (Graphical User Interface) was introduced on personal microcomputers by both Apple and Microsoft in the ’80s.
 Today Lotus 1–2–3 is discontinued and Quattro Pro is still developed but does not have a large market share.
 Microsoft was smarter.

 Thank you for reading this article!
-Please leave a comment if you have any questions or have a different experience.
+Please leave a comment should you have any questions or have a different experience.